kristinemlarson/gnssrefl/README_invsnr.md

 varying sea level, I don't think we need to make the LSP portion of it a clone of <code>gnssir</code>.

 ### Running the code

+The <code>gnssrefl</code> **REFL_CODE** environment variable must be set.
+This variable is used for storage of the SNR files and the inputs to the analysis strategy.

 I. Make SNR files as you would normally for the <code>gnssrefl</code> using <code>rinex2snr</code>.
 They will be stored in
 $REFL_CODE/yyyy/snr/ssss where yyyy is the year and ssss is the station name.